Kimberly Kradel: Artist, Writer, and Photographer

 Build it and they will come.
 But will they support it?

 My living is made through this web site and my work as an artist.
 I have no other resources at this time, although I am always seeking out other opportunities.
 You could click on the donation button in the sidebar at the left of the page to support my work here on the site, if you find it worthy.
 The Patreon button will give you another option to support the site and my work on a monthly basis – kind of like giving me a stipend.
-Or, you can purchase some of my stock photography at Alamy, some of my crazy jewelry, or prints of my project photography, as all of those support me as well.
+Or, you can purchase some of my stock photography at Alamy or now on IMAGES@ARTIST-AT-LARGE or prints of my project photography, as all of those support me as well.